How to Boost Your Dog's Immune System

 Beyond probiotics, several supplements directly support immune function.

 Colostrum is nature's first immune support — it's the first milk produced by mammals after birth.
 It's rich in immunoglobulins (IgG, IgA, IgM), lactoferrin (antimicrobial protein), growth factors that repair gut lining, and proline-rich polypeptides (immune modulators).
-Colostrum supplementation has been shown to reduce the frequency and severity of infections in dogs.
+Colostrum is commonly discussed for immune-routine support, but infection patterns should be evaluated with a veterinarian.

 Omega-3 fatty acids (EPA and DHA from fish oil) reduce chronic inflammation, which frees up immune resources.
 Dose: approximately 75-100mg combined EPA/DHA per kilogram of body weight.